-(5) Conduct such other business that the District Commission deems necessary and appropriate.
+(5) Conduct such other business that the dDistrict eCommission deems necessary and appropriate.

 (B) Preliminary rulings.
-The convening officer, if a member of the District Commission, may make such preliminary rulings as to matters of notice, scheduling, party status, and other procedural matters, including interpretation of these rules, as are necessary to expedite and facilitate the hearing process.
+The convening officer, if a member of the dDistrict eCommission, may make such preliminary rulings as to matters of notice, scheduling, party status, and other procedural matters, including interpretation of these rules, as are necessary to expedite and facilitate the hearing process.
 Such rulings may also be made by a commission chair without the convening of a prehearing conference.
-However, any such ruling may be objected to by any interested party, in which case the ruling shall be reviewed and the matter resolved by the District Commission.
+However, any such ruling may be objected to by any interested party, in which case the ruling shall be reviewed and the matter resolved by the dDistrict eCommission.

 (C) Prehearing order.
 The convening officer may prepare a prehearing order stating the results of the prehearing conference.
 Any such order shall be binding upon all parties to the proceeding who have received notice of the prehearing conference if it is forwarded to the parties at least five days prior to the hearing.
-However, the time requirement may be waived upon agreement of all parties to the proceeding; and the District Commission may waive a requirement of a prehearing order upon a showing of cause, filing a timely objection, or if fairness so requires.
+However, the time requirement may be waived upon agreement of all parties to the proceeding; and the dDistrict eCommission may waive a requirement of a prehearing order upon a showing of cause, filing a timely objection, or if fairness so requires.

 (D) Informal and non-adversarial resolution of issues.
-In the normal course of their duties, the District Commissions shall promote expeditious, informal and non-adversarial resolution of issues, require the timely exchange of information concerning an application and encourage participants to settle differences in any Act 250 proceeding.
-The District Commissions may require the timely exchange of information regardless of whether parties are involved in informal resolution of issues.
-See 10 V.S.A. § 6085(e). -Adopted April 7, 2006, eff.
+In the normal course of their duties, the dDistrict eCommissions shall promote expeditious, informal and non-adversarial resolution of issues, require the timely exchange of information concerning an application and encourage participants to settle differences in any Act 250 proceeding.
+The dDistrict eCommissions may require the timely exchange of information regardless of whether parties are involved in informal resolution of issues.
+See 10 V.S.A. § 6085(e). - Adopted April 7, 2006, eff.
 May 1, 2006.

-Rule 17 Evidence
+Rule 17 Evidence in Contested Case Proceedings

 (A) Admissibility.
-The Administrative Procedure Act, 3 V.S.A. § 810 shall govern the admissibility of evidence..
+The Administrative Procedure Act, 3 V.S.A. § 810 shall govern the admissibility of evidence in all cases before the district commissions shall be determined under the criteria set forth in the Administrative Procedure Act, 3 V.S.A. § 810.

 (B) Documents submitted for the record.
-Permit applications, permits, approvals, certifications, and related documents accompanying applications submitted by a party shall be entered into the record when they are accepted for filing.
+Permit applications, permits, approvals, certifications, and related documents accompanying applications submitted by a party shall be entered into the record of a case when they are accepted for filing by the district coordinator or the district commission.

 (C) Order of evidence.
-The District Commission or board shall receive evidence and testimony on any of the criteria or issue in the order as appears most expeditious and equitable.
-Upon conclusion of an offer of proof on an issue, unless otherwise directed by the District Commission, all other parties shall at that time present whatever evidence and testimony they intend to offer on the criterion before proceeding to another criterion.
+The dDistrict eCommission or board shall receive evidence and testimony on any of the criteria or issue in thewhatever order as appears to the district commission most expeditious and equitable.
+Upon conclusion of an offer of proof under a criterion on an issue, unless otherwise directed by the dDistrict eCommission, all other parties shall at that time present whatever evidence and testimony they intend to offer on the criterion before proceeding to another criterion.
 An applicant or a party may, however, request a partial review under the criteria in a particular sequence pursuant to Rule 21.

 (D) Prefiled testimony.
-Any party may elect to submit testimony in writing.
+Any party to a contested case may elect to submit testimony to the district commission in writing.
 Such testimony must be clearly organized with respect to the criteria of the Act and any other issues which are addressed, and must contain a table of contents identifying the criteria and issues addressed.